 Monitoring and measuring sargassum; mobilising knowledge to share; responding to inundation by nearshore harvesting, beach clean-ups and other means all have costs e.g. salaries and wages, equipment, etc. There are also costs to taking no action e.g. loss of earnings, public health risks, biodiversity loss, etc. Some of these costs are direct and borne by clearly identified actors e.g. affected businesses, coastal residents and users, etc. Others are indirect social costs borne by society at large or in-kind costs shared by several actors each contributing a little e.g., via community organisation and researcher volunteer time.

-Finally, and critically important, is building the benefits and revenues from sargassum via enterprises and uses that generate value and income such as from manufacturing goods, producing energy, enhancing ecosystem services, etc18.
-We look briefly at financial aspects of sargassum, as hazard and as opportunity which also have scientific and technical considerations (Vol 2 Appendices).
+Also critically important is gathering financial information on the benefits and revenues from sargassum via enterprises and uses that generate value and income such as from manufacturing goods, producing energy, enhancing ecosystem services, etc. Valuation of ecosystem services is particularly important at all points of sargassum's pathway from oceanic origin to end use, disposal or decay.